eskay993/gamefiles/sp-football-life-2023/README.md

 > NOTE: On Steam Deck, `Fullscreen` will be greyed out at first.
 Change the resolution to `1280x800` and `Fullscreen` will now be selectable.

 15. Click `Close` and you're done!
-You can launch the game from Lutris directly, or add it to Steam by right clicking on the `SP Football Life 2023` banner and choosing `Add shortcut to Steam`.
+You can launch the game from Lutris directly, or add it to Steam by right clicking on the `SP Football Life 2023` banner and choosing `Create Steam shortcut`.
 It is recommended to fully exit Steam before adding the shortcut.

 <br>